CHRISTY MUSCATO, Founder, Co-OWNER, Birth and Postpartum DOULA, EDUCATOR, TRAINER

 Christy has been a practicing Certified Doula with DONA, International and a Lamaze Certified Childbirth Educator for over a decade.
 She has also recently completed her training with Evidence Based Birth ® and is now an Evidence Based Birth ® Instructor.
-She is also a member of the Doula Cooperative and Rochester Area Birth Networks in Rochester, NY.
-Last year, she became a DONA Birth Doula Trainer and is looking forward to teaching new doulas!
-This year, she completed her Postpartum Doula Training through DONA.
+She is also a member of the Doula Cooperative and Rochester Area Birth Network in Rochester, NY.
+Christy is also a DONA Birth Doula Trainer and loves teaching new doulas!
+In recent years, she completed her Postpartum Doula Training through DONA.
 Her witness to how birth can change a woman’s life gives purpose to her goals of educating and empowering families before and during labor as well as provide support during the postpartum period .
 She is excited to share with women the strength and choices they have.

-At BBC Christy is a Child Birth Educator, Birth Doula Trainer, facilitates Life with Baby and is accepting new birth and postpartum doula clients.
+At BBC Christy is a Childbirth Educator, Birth Doula Trainer, and is accepting birth and postpartum doula clients.

-JULIA SITTIG, FOUNDER, CO-OWNER, BIRTH DOULA, EDUCATOR, TRAINER
+JULIA SITTIG, FOUNDER, CO-OWNER, Advanced BIRTH DOULA, EDUCATOR, TRAINER

 Julia’s goal as a doula is to offer continuous support for women and their families throughout pregnancy and birth through prenatal discussions and birth planning, assisting with comfort measures and positions during labor, and providing emotional support and immediate postpartum guidance.
 In her role as a childbirth educator, Julia seeks to bring a wealth of research based information to the table.
 Her passion is educating parents about their choices in pregnancy and birth, in order to help guide them through the best possible healthy mom/healthy baby scenario and a wonderful birth experience.
 There are few joys quite like walking with a family through birth!

-Julia is the mother of five beautiful children, wife to a fabulous and supportive husband, and is a home school educator.
-She stays active in the birth community through the Doula Cooperative (Community Liaison) and membership with the Rochester Area Birth Network.
-With a heart for community, Julia also works alongside the Perinatal Network of Monroe County where they have together established a Community Based Doula Program, Birth Partners.
-Her goal is to keep learning and growing in her knowledge and understanding of the miracle of birth, and to share that knowledge with others!
+Julia is the mother of five, wife to a fabulous and supportive husband, a home school educator, and now – believe it or not – an Oma to a beautiful granddaughter.
+She stays active in the birth community through the Doula Cooperative (Community Liaison) and has been a member of the Rochester Area Birth Network and a board member for the Institute for Family Centered Childbirth.
+With a heart for community, Julia has worked alongside the Perinatal Network of Monroe County to grow a Community Based Doula Program, and frequently works alongside of refugee families in the Rochester area as they give birth for the first time in the US.
+Her goal is to keep learning and growing in her knowledge and understanding of the miracle of birth, and to keep actively sharing what she learns with others.

-At BBC, Julia is a Child Birth Educator, Birth Doula Trainer and is currently accepting new doula clients.
+At BBC, Julia is a Childbirth Educator, Birth Doula Trainer and is currently accepting birth doula clients.

 ALISON SPATH, CO-OWNER, LACTATION CONSULTANT, EDUCATOR, YOGA INSTRUCTOR, BIRTH DOULA